MaksPikul/Personal_Project/README.md

+# - Task Management Project -
+Purpose of this app was to build upon skills Ive learnt in previous projects (group SE project and Personal Authorisation with API routes) <br>
+Some things ive learnt whilst building this project: <br>
+Learning to navigate Documentations for self learning, <br>
+Implementing Authentication (Credentail and OAuth Login) and Authorization (Role Based Access), <br>
+using Redis for email validation
+Setting up middleware and dependency configuration <br>
+Fetching and uploading data using Next.js Server actions and Prisma ORM connected to a supabase Postgresql Dataabse, <br>
+Learnt how to utilise wider range of react hooks { useState , useEffect , useMemo , useCallback , create/useContext , useTransition , useRef },<br>
+using 3rd party UI libraries and manipulating them for my useCase <br>, explored different ways of doing the same thing (using input validation and request handlers, API's endpoints or Tech Stack Used:

 # -Log-
 ### - 15/05/24 -
 Log to keep track of what I've done and another thing to motivate me. <br>